Approximate co-sufficient sampling with regularization: The aCSS method with linear constraints

 \section{The aCSS method with linear constraints}

 Our constrained aCSS method will address the problem of goodness-of-fit testing for the hypothesis

 where as before, $\{P_{\theta}: \theta\in\Theta\}$ is a parametric family, indexed by a convex and open subset $\Theta\subseteq\R^d$.
 For \cite{barber2020testing}'s aCSS method to provide approximate Type I error control, we need consistency of the (perturbed) MLE, i.e., a bound on $\|\hat\theta - \theta_0\|$.
 Many important problems are therefore excluded from this framework.
 In particular, consistency of the MLE cannot be assumed for problems where the unconstrained MLE is not well-defined---for example, a mixture of two Gaussians with unknown means and variances, due to the degenerate behavior of the likelihood as we take one component's variance to zero.
 In addition, consistency of the MLE will not hold for high-dimensional problems, such as Gaussian linear regression with dimension $d$ larger than the sample size $n$---even if we add a ridge regularizer $R(\theta)$ so that the solution $\hat\theta$ is unique, in general $\hat\theta$ will not be a consistent estimator of $\theta$.
+In high-dimensional settings, achieving consistent parameter estimation is impossible without additional structural assumptions.
+Constraints serve as an effective tool for incorporating prior knowledge about the structure into the estimation process.
+The most common illustration of this is the application of LASSO \cite{tibshirani1996regression} and the Dantzig selector \cite{candes2007dantzig} under specific sparsity assumptions.
+These techniques, linked with $\ell_{1}$-regularization, have been demonstrated to be consistent \cite{ bickel2009simultaneous, zhang2008sparsity,zhao2006model}.
 In contrast to aCSS, however, where we need to be able to estimate the true parameter $\theta_0$ accurately with the \emph{unconstrained} MLE solution $\hat\theta$, here we are interested in settings where $\theta_0$ can only be accurately estimated with a \emph{constrained} optimization problem.

 To this end, we now introduce constraints, for a fixed and known matrix $A\in\R^{r\times d}$ and vector $b\in\R^r$.
 The inequality should be interpreted elementwise, i.e., we are requiring $(A\theta)_i\leq b_i$ for each $i=1,\dots,r$.
 (Of course, in the special case $r=0$, this reduces to the earlier, unconstrained setting.)
 At a high level, to run aCSS in this setting, we first need to compute a constrained MLE (with a random perturbation),